 Salary and Job Outlook Information

 A background in international studies can lead to many careers, and the salary potential for these careers can vary greatly.
 The U.S. Bureau of Labor Statistics (BLS) includes careers like immigration and intelligence agents in the salary data for detectives and criminal investigators.
-According to the BLS, these workers earned a median annual salary of $76,730 as of May 2013.
-Those in academic jobs, such as postsecondary cultural studies teachers, earned a median salary of $66,770 as of May 2013.
-The BLS predicted that the occupational group including detectives and criminal investigators would increase by 11% over the 2012-2022 decade and that opportunities for postsecondary teachers would increase at a faster rate of 19% over the same period.
+According to the BLS, these workers earned a median annual salary of $82,920 as of May 2018.
+Those in academic jobs, such as postsecondary cultural studies teachers, earned a median salary of $74,440 as of May 2018.
+The BLS predicted that the occupational group including detectives and criminal investigators would increase by 8% over the 2018 to 2028 decade and that opportunities for postsecondary teachers of area, ethnic and cultural studies would increase at a faster rate of 7% over the same period.